-The bedrock of MindHandHeart (MHH) is participation in the Jed Campus Program, a national program to improve wellbeing and reduce risks for self-harm on college campuses.
+The bedrock of MindHandHeart (MHH) is participation in Jed Campus, a national program to improve wellbeing and reduce risks for self-harm on college campuses.
 Offered by the Jed Foundation, it is based on work done by the Air Force that reduced suicide by 30% over a 10 year period.
 In its first year, MHH brought together key stakeholders from across campus to engage in a participatory process with the Jed Foundation.
 Since then, MHH and its partners across campus have identified opportunities within the Jed Campus framework areas and achieved results to improve wellbeing on-campus.

 Highlight accomplishments from AY 2016-17 across the framework areas include: